What have we been up to?

 All the news from around CDIA

 Cities in Asia and the Pacific continue to grapple with a clean water crisis, and climate change will only amplify the challenge.
-In response, development experts from the Cities Development Initiative for Asia (CDIA) have been preparing infrastructure projects to secure potable water supply and increase the climate resilience of cities in Myanmar, Indonesia and various other countries in the region.
+In response, CDIA has been preparing infrastructure projects to secure potable water supply and increase the climate resilience of cities in Myanmar, Indonesia and various other countries in the region.

 “One thing that is not clearly understood: The world has enough water,” says CDIA Program Manager Neil Chadder.
 “The problem with water is that it’s not always available where and when required.”

 Every Drop Counts

 In Yangon, Myanmar, Mr. Chadder notes that the dry season, during which Myanmar receives just 20% of its annual rainfall, has been getting longer over the past several years.
 Meanwhile, increased rainfall during the monsoon season stresses the local reservoirs and leads to flooding in Yangon, a low-lying city.
 With climate change, this seasonal disparity will become more extreme.